Of Swords and Boys

 ‘I see,’ he said with a smile, though he didn’t, really, and he slipped her a couple of ivory pieces, clapped her on the back, and instructed her to enjoy herself.
 ‘But not too much!
 I won’t have you messing up Clearwater’s order in the morning because you’ve over-indulged in the cider.’

-Acorn pressed the coins against her palm as she edged out of the box and down the stairs.
+Acorn pressed the coins against her palm as she edged out of

 ‘Mind where you’re putting that elbow!’ she snapped, then wished she hadn’t as her kneeling companion only moved his arm rather higher.
 She slapped it away.
-‘Oak!
+‘Oak!’

 It was so much better here, despite Oak’s wandering hand – though she had to stoop and squint to see through the crack in the wooden barrier, and her view only covered the whole of the arena if she waggled her head a bit from side to side.
 After an injunction to take good care no-one caught them, Oak’s Da, resplendent in the black and gold of the Queen’s Guard ceremonials, had sneaked the two of them into the royal enclosure with only a coarse joke about oaks and acorns to which, from long familiarity, neither of them paid any mind.
 They had slipped through the jewel-crusted draperies, wriggled under wooden supports (she’d got grass stains on her best gown, but it was worth it), and were now ensconced beneath the very stand where the Eagle Queen herself was enthroned.
 Indeed, if she peered up between the broad steps of the stand, Acorn thought she might just be able to see the tail of the Queen’s cloth-of-gold train.
 She shivered.
 Oak’s Da might not have been joking when he’d mimed throat slitting should they be noticed.